fullmakeralchemist/tinyml-mapping-backlight/README.md

 sudo pip install paho-mqtt
 ```

 And those are the steps that we will follow to set up our Raspberry Pi.
-In any case, this specific setup can be seen in the corresponding raspberrypiserial folder.
+In any case, this specific setup can be seen in the corresponding [Raspberry_Script](https://github.com/fullmakeralchemist/tinyml-mapping-backlight/tree/master/Raspberry_Script) folder.

 Now lets see the setup for the Arduino IDE